ethtri/SnapCase_App/docs/DEPLOYMENT_GUIDE.md

 ```

 > **EDM toggle:** `/api/edm/nonce` now proxies Printful nonce requests using `PRINTFUL_TOKEN`.
 When the token is absent the route returns `503`, so keep `NEXT_PUBLIC_USE_EDM=false` (Fabric fallback) until staging validates the Printful handshake.
 Flip the flag to `true` once the iframe loads reliably with live credentials.
+>
+> **EDM file uploads:** `/api/edm/templates` now uploads EDM exports to Printful's `/v2/files` API.
+Missing or invalid `PRINTFUL_TOKEN` means the server falls back to storing the preview URL only, which blocks `/api/order/create` from hitting the live Printful sandbox.
+Always confirm the token before staging orders.

 #### Development Environment
 ```env